gokcehan/lf/doc.md

 	"

 Having such a long variable definition in a shell configuration file might be undesirable.
-You may instead use the colors file (~/.config/lf/colors) for configuration.
+You may instead use the colors file (refer to the [CONFIGURATION section](https://github.com/gokcehan/lf/blob/master/doc.md#configuration)) for configuration.
-A sample colors file can be found at https://github.com/gokcehan/lf/blob/master/etc/colors.example You may also see the wiki page for ansi escape codes https://en.wikipedia.org/wiki/ANSI_escape_code
+A sample colors file can be found at https://github.com/gokcehan/lf/blob/master/etc/colors.example You may also see the wiki page for ANSI escape codes https://en.wikipedia.org/wiki/ANSI_escape_code

 # ICONS

-Icons are configured using `LF_ICONS` environment variable or an icons file (~/.config/lf/icons).
+Icons are configured using `LF_ICONS` environment variable or an icons file (refer to the [CONFIGURATION section](https://github.com/gokcehan/lf/blob/master/doc.md#configuration)).
 The variable uses the same syntax as `LS_COLORS/LF_COLORS`.
 Instead of colors, you should put a single characters as values of entries.
-Icons file should consist of whitespace separated pairs with `#` character to start comments until the end of line.
+The icons file (refer to the [CONFIGURATION section](https://github.com/gokcehan/lf/blob/master/doc.md#configuration)) should consist of whitespace-separated pairs with a `#` character to start comments until the end of the line.
-Do not forget to enable `icons` option to see the icons.
+Do not forget to add `set icons true` to your `lfrc` to see the icons.
 Default values are as follows given with their matching order in lf:

 	ln  l